bhanarkarjetal/machine_learning/machine_learning_classification/README.md

 # Machine Learning Classification Projects

 Welcome to my **Machine Learning Classification** repository!
-This repository showcases various supervised machine learning classification projects that I have worked on.
+This repository showcases various machine learning classification projects that I have worked on.
 Each project involves real-world datasets, different classification algorithms, and detailed evaluations.

 ---